scottish-government-design-system/designsystem.gov.scot/patterns/breadcrumbs/index.md

 ---
 layout: component
 title:  "Breadcrumbs"
-category: components
+category: patterns
 label: pattern
-parent: components
+parent: patterns
-thispage: component.breadcrumbs
+thispage: pattern.breadcrumbs
 summary: "Breadcrumbs help users to understand where they are within a website's structure and to move between levels."
-type: major
-phase: 1
 ---

 ## About the component